 Changing the way we react to emotive situations is difficult.
 Everyone needs support when they find they have strayed from the agreed policy.
 Everyone in school has the permission to challenge anyone, if they see behaviour that does not mirror our agreement.
-There is one proviso... any challenge should follow our culture of kindness - not seek to degrade or embarrass.

-Our Rules Visible Consistencies Over & Above Recognition Be ready Be respectful Be safe Daily meet and greet Calm corridors Persistently catching children doing the right thing Picking up on children who are failing to meet expectations Praising in public (PIP) Reminding in private (RIP) Consistent language Recognition boards Certificates Stickers Hot chocolate Friday Home contact email or praise pads Recommendations to the HT
+Our Rules Visible Consistencies Over & Above Recognition Be ready Be respectful Be safe Daily meet and greet Calm corridors Persistently catching children doing the right thing Picking up on children who are failing to meet expectations Praising in public (PIP) Reminding in private (RIP) Consistent language Recognition boards Dojo points Certificates Stickers Hot chocolate Friday Recommendations to the HT